Ideal Woman Sought

 Ideal Woman Sought (German: Ideale Frau gesucht) is a 1952 Austrian comedy film directed by Franz Antel and starring Inge Egger, Jeanette Schultze and Waltraut Haas.
 It was made at the Schönbrunn Studios in Vienna.
 The film's sets were designed by the art director Felix Smetana.

+A famous womanizer and writer, Robby Holm, is chosen to pick out the "Ideal Woman" from three finalists in a beauty pageant, and they are invited back to his estate for aptitude tests to determine which of them it will be.